Need help with Clearing?GO TO CLEARING

 How to find a student house

 Obviously it’s easier to find a shared house if you already know people at uni to live with, but don’t fret if you’re moving up on your own, as there are lots of ways to find a room before you arrive.
-Gumtree is a great resource for finding flatmates, as is Studentpad, a service specifically designed to place students in shared houses.
+Gumtree is a great resource for finding flatmates, as is Studentpad, a service specifically designed to place students in shared houses, and SpareRoom can be handy as well, though this isn't specific to students.
 You can also try leaving a message on your university’s student chat room, if there is one, or contact the accommodation office, as they are always happy to help.

 What to watch out for